DESERT ROSES IN TWO VARIANTS

 • Also incorporate the almond flour and continue mixing (fig. 4).

-• Add the sifted potato starch and mix using a wooden spoon again (fig. 5).
+• Add the previously sifted potato starch and mix again using a wooden spoon (fig. 5).

 • Once everything is mixed, add the cinnamon (fig. 6).

-• Then sift in the baking powder and continue to mix the ingredients (fig. 7).
+• Then add the sifted baking powder and continue to mix the ingredients (fig. 7).

 • Finally, add the previously ground spelt or corn flakes with a mixer (fig. 8).

-• Once well mixed, place the still soft dough in the fridge for approx. 30′*, covering with plastic wrap.
+• Once well mixed, place the still soft dough in the fridge for about 30′*, covering it with plastic wrap.
 After this resting time, you will have obtained a firmer consistency.
-Then with hands always slightly moist but not wet, quickly work small portions of dough, forming balls the size of a walnut (fig. 9).
+Then with your hands always slightly moist but not wet, quickly work small portions of dough, forming balls the size of a walnut (fig. 9).

-• Roll them in the two types of cereals left whole, corn flakes and whole spelt flakes with chocolate, in two separate bowls.
-Roll each ball you have formed in one of these versions, making sure the cereal adheres well on all sides.
-Place your covered shortbread cookies on a baking tray lined with parchment paper or recyclable silicone, well spaced from each other to avoid them sticking during baking (fig. 10).
+• Roll them in the two types of cereals left whole, corn flakes and whole spelt flakes with chocolate, inside two separate bowls.
+Gradually roll each ball you have formed in one of these versions, making sure the cereal sticks to all sides.
+Place your cereal-coated shortbreads on a baking sheet lined with parchment paper or recyclable Teflon, well spaced apart to prevent them from sticking during baking (fig. 10).

-• I recommend refrigerating again for another 20′ before baking.
+• I recommend another 20′ in the fridge before baking.
 Then bake in a preheated oven at 350°F for 15′-17′.
-Check your cookies in the last few minutes.
+Check your cookies in the last minutes.

-• Once baked, they will appear still soft but, once cooled, they will be perfect!
+• Once out of the oven, they will still seem soft but, once cooled, they will be perfect!
 Transfer your desert roses to a cooling rack before serving them (fig. 12).

-• Once cold, dust the desert roses with powdered sugar to taste.
+• Once cooled, sprinkle the desert roses with powdered sugar as desired.

-🟣* The resting time in the fridge this time of year is usually 30 minutes, but in warmer periods like summer, I recommend even 1/2 hour.
+🟣* The fridge resting time at this time of year is usually 30 minutes, but in warmer periods like summer, I recommend 1-2 hours.

-🟣You can vary the dough by adding a pinch of cocoa or replacing the classic corn flakes with corn or spelt flakes with cocoa, which are now quite available on the market.
+🟣You can vary the dough by adding a pinch of cocoa to the dough or replacing the classic corn flakes with cocoa spelt flakes now widely available in stores.

-👉 You can store your cookies at room temperature in a container with an airtight seal for up to 1 week.
+👉 You can store your cookies at room temperature in an airtight container for up to 1 week.

-👉 You can store your cookies at room temperature in a container with an airtight seal for up to 1 week.
+👉 You can store your cookies at room temperature in an airtight container for up to 1 week.

 Author image